pietervdvn/MapComplete/README.md

 > Let a thousand flowers bloom

-MapComplete is an OpenStreetMap viewer and editor.
-It shows map features on a certain topic, and allows to see, edit and add new features to the map.
+**MapComplete is an OpenStreetMap viewer and editor.** It shows map features on a certain topic, and allows to see, edit and add new features to the map.
 It can be seen as a webversion [crossover of StreetComplete and MapContrib](Docs/MapComplete_vs_other_editors.md).
 It tries to be just as easy to use as StreetComplete, but it allows to focus on one single theme per instance (e.g. nature, bicycle infrastructure, ...)

-The design goals of MapComplete are to be:
+**The design goals** of MapComplete are to be:

 - Easy to use, both on web and on mobile
 - Easy to deploy (by not having a backend)
 - Easy to set up a custom theme
 - Easy to fall down the rabbit hole of OSM

-The basic functionality is to download some map features from Overpass and then ask certain questions.
+**The basic functionality is** to download some map features from Overpass and then ask certain questions.
 An answer is sent back to directly to OpenStreetMap.

 Furthermore, it shows images present in the `image` tag or, if a `wikidata` or `wikimedia_commons`-tag is present, it follows those to get these images too.

-An explicit non-goal of MapComplete is to modify geometries of ways.
+**An explicit non-goal** of MapComplete is to modify geometries of ways.
 Although adding a point to a way or splitting a way in two parts might be added one day.

+**More about MapComplete:** [Watch Pieter's talk on the 2021 State Of The Map Conference](https://media.ccc.de/v/sotm2021-9448-introduction-and-review-of-mapcomplete) ([YouTube](https://www.youtube.com/watch?v=zTtMn6fNbYY)) about the history, vision and future of MapComplete.

 # Creating your own theme